If you’re a slow reader, you might be pulling your hair out with frustration.

 Why?

-Because all they usually teach are pseudo-scientific eye exercises and bizarre methods of “suppressing” subvocalization.
+Because all speed reading programs usually teach are pseudo-scientific eye exercises and bizarre methods of “suppressing” subvocalization.

 You can increase your reading speed.
 Without hokey “speed reading” gimmicks.

-And on this page, we’ll dismiss many of the myths around why other people appear to read fast.
+I agree with both of these thinkers.
+And that’s why on this page, I’ll help you dismiss many of the myths around why other people appear to read fast.

 Let’s go!

-There are many reasons why people fail to read at a rapid clip.
+There are many reasons why some people fail to read at a rapid clip.

 But not all of them are problems.